-To make an appointment for a sick child, please call (716) 884-0230, or use our Patient Portal to schedule online.
-The more information you can provide us upfront, the better we can serve your child.
-This not only allows us to determine the severity of it, but also helps prepare the pediatrician with the appropriate background information.
+To make an appointment for a sick child, please call (716) 884-0230.
+The more information you can provide us up front, the better we can serve your child.
+This not only allows us to determine the severity of it but also helps prepare the pediatrician with the appropriate background information.

 After Hours Service

-If you don’t believe the severity of the illness is enough to require an sick child visit, you can refer to our online sources.
+If you don’t believe the severity of the illness is enough to require a sick child visit, you can refer to our online sources.

 Is Your Child Sick?